prevwong/craft.js/README.md

   </strong>
 </p>

-Building page editors are difficult - you have to worry about the drag and drop system, how components should be designed and how they should be rendered/updated.

-Craft.js provides you the building blocks, which you can then use to iteratively add page editor functionality to your user interface.
-In other words, you can build your page editor according to your own UI/UX specifications.
+Page editors are a great way to provide an excellent user experience.
+However, to build one is often a pretty dreadful task.

+There're existing libraries that come with a fully working page editor out of the box with a user interface and editable components.
+However, if you wish to make customisations such as tweaking the user interface, it will most definitely involve modifying the library itself.

+Craft.js solves this problem by providing the building blocks of a page editor.
+It provides a drag-n-drop system and handles the way user components should be rendered, updated and moved - among other things.
+With this, you'll be able to focus on building the page editor according to your own specifications and needs.

 ## Docs
 - [Core concepts](https://prewong.github.io/craft.js/r/docs/concepts/nodes)